tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 It was brushing Annaliese’s hair.

 Then it spoke, and I felt uncontrollable terror swim through my veins, causing my entire body to tremor like one of the abomination’s wings.
-It sounded like twenty or thirty separate voices cooing in unison; men, women, and even children saying the words together like a choir of the damned.
+It sounded like twenty or thirty separate voices cooing in unison; men, women, and even children saying the words together; a choir of the damned.

 *“Aren’t we taking such good care of you…Aren’t we taking such good care of you…”*